RarelyCharlie/rarelycharlie.github.io/_draft/chatguard.md

 Members whose chats are removed by ChatGuard receive no notification.
 It appears to them that you are ignoring all their messages.

-For this reason, when you use ChatGuard you must place a clear warning at the top of your profile saying something like: "**I do not respond to unsolicited messages.**"
+For this reason, when you use ChatGuard you must place a clear warning at the top of your profile saying something like: "I do not respond to unsolicited messages."

 To remove chats from members you have replied to in the past, either hide the chat using the (×) button or block the conversation in the normal way.